 Toads make some drastic lifestyle changes as the adjust from water breathing, vegetarian swimmers to air breathing insectivore hoppers.
 They must have learned something, amphibians have been around for 368 millions years.
 This metamorph is less than a width of a pinkie fingernail.

 Leafhoppers are very common in dry trees.
 Rain often prevents them from feeding or reproducing, as with many small insects.
 So, to extend their time feeding and breeding leafhoppers produce a super-hydrophobic powder coating of bronchosomes to ward off both water and insecticides.
 This technology has been replicated by humans to protect walls near pubs from public urine.
 Leafhoppers also produce a constant sticky liquid rain as they feed on tree sap.
 This appears to distract ants and flies that could otherwise attack them.
+The weather is perfect for many dragonfly species that are usually found later in the summer.
+The range of colors that can be seen is pretty spectacular.
+The domination of the small meadowhawks is coming to an end, and the larger skimmers are coming out to replace them.

 Hot, wet weather is also the time for many ant species to swarm.
 We are seeing many carpenter ant drones resting as they seek out others of their species.
 Most of the information found the internet is from pest control companies, who, obviously do not paint this complex insect in a very favorable light.